lunatask/lunatask/README.md

 #### Extend with Public API

 Automate your workflow with Public API and bring tasks from various sources into the app automagically.
-Is Public API to nerdy for you?
+Is Public API too nerdy for you?
 Choose Zapier or IFTTT.

 #### New Productivity Techniques